Steve Brown (wheelchair rugby): Wheelchair rugby

-Brown's potential in the sport was quickly noted by the head coach of the Great Britain squad.
-In 2006, he was awarded a place in that squad and in 2007 he was part of the team that won gold in the IWRF European Championships.
+Brown's potential in wheelchair rugby was noted by the head coach of the Great Britain squad.
+In 2006, he gained a place in that squad and in 2007 was a member of the team which won gold in the IWRF European Championships.

-Despite such precocious progress, Brown narrowly missed selection for the 2008 Beijing Paralympic Games - but was honoured to lead the Olympic and Paralympic Parade of the Heroes through London on the team's return.
+Brown was not selected for the 2008 Beijing Paralympic Games however, he led the Olympic and Paralympic Parade of the Heroes through London on the team's return.
+In 2010, Brown broke his sternum while playing in Germany.
+In 2011, Brown became captain of team, leading them to a fifth place finish in the London 2012 Paralympics.

-Omission from the squad for Beijing only maximised Brown's determination to play at Great Britain's home Paralympics in 2012.
-He regained his place and, despite breaking his sternum while playing in Germany in 2010, was awarded the captaincy in 2011.
-At the London 2012 Paralympics, Brown led his team to a 5th-place finish.
 He has since commented that “Being captain at your home Games is the biggest thing that you could do.
 I was incredibly proud.”

-Although Brown retired from international sport after the London 2012 games, he remains heavily involved in wheelchair rugby as a player and the head coach for Canterbury Hellfire Wheelchair Rugby Club.
-He is one of the most recognised faces in the sport, having featured in multiple national newspapers and television broadcasts including Channel 4's Inside Incredible Athletes.
+After the London 2012 Paralympics, Brown retired from playing international wheelchair rugby.
+However he remains involved in the sport as a player and the head coach for Canterbury Hellfire Wheelchair Rugby Club.
+He is one of the most recognised faces in the sport, having featured in national newspapers and television broadcasts including Channel 4's Inside Incredible Athletes.